 (Source: Statista)

-While online eCommerce has had undeniable effects on physical high streets, omnichannel marketing supports the theory that retailers aren’t necessarily closing their doors, they’re evolving the methods in which they can reach and supply their customers.
+While online ecommerce has had undeniable effects on physical high streets, omnichannel marketing supports the theory that retailers aren’t necessarily closing their doors, they’re evolving the methods in which they can reach and supply their customers.

 8. Genderless fashion means there’s a fit for everyone

-Since then, more progress has been made in the understanding of gender norms and within the inclusivity of non-binary gender identities, and this is now being reflected throughout the fashion industry.
+Since then, more progress has been made in the understanding of gender norms and the inclusivity of non-binary gender identities, and this is now being reflected throughout the fashion industry.
 Lyst recently reported a 52% increase in searches for the terms ‘genderless’ and ‘gender-neutral’ fashion.

 Across the past year, Inhabit launched its first genderless collection, Norma Kamali changed her brand to a unisex label, Umit Benan launched a unisex line, B+, whilst Equipment followed on by launching their gender-fluid collection in the Spring of this year.

-With the latest data suggesting 56% of Generation Z consumers shop outside of their assigned gender categories, fashion houses H&M and Zara also introduced genderless collections, while Tommy Hilfiger’s loungewear section features pieces that appear across both men’s and women’s individual sections.
+With the latest data suggesting 56% of Generation Z consumers shop outside of their assigned gender categories, fashion houses H&M and Zara also introduced genderless collections, while Tommy Hilfiger’s loungewear section features pieces that appear across both men’s and women’s sections.

 According to the Pew Research Center, 35% of Gen Z are familiar with gender-neutral pronouns, followed by Millennials at 25%.
 Gen X makes up an additional 16%, bringing the total number of people familiar with gender-neutral pronouns to 76%.